 You may be thinking that DDT was banned in our country years ago, but it is not in other countries.
 Human-made chemical toxins impact us all; they are passed through our water, air, soil and food system.
 No matter where you live on this planet, you are impacted by this.
 In the United States alone, approximately 87,000 new synthetic chemicals have been produced since the 1940’s.
 Less than 3% of these chemicals have been tested for hormone disrupting properties.

 Xenoestrogens are most commonly stored and concentrated in the fat cells in our bodies and other animals.
 This is important when considering how much fatty, non-organic meats you eat.
 Xenoestrogens are more concentrated in fatty meat products.
 As they move up the food chain, they become more concentrated.
 These endocrine disruptors are all around us.
-Xenoestrogens come from chemical pollution via plastics, body care products, household cleaning products, feminine care products, pesticides, herbicides, paint fumes, petrochemicals, ect.
+Xenoestrogens come from chemical pollution via plastics, body care products, household cleaning products, feminine care products, pesticides, herbicides, paint fumes, and petrochemicals.

 These are found in many plant foods we consume daily; seeds, beans, grains and in many medicinal plants.
 Phytoestrogens are not true estrogen, but they may have a similar action to our own endogenous estrogens.
 Phytoestrogens exert weaker estrogenic effects on cells, compared to endogenous estrogens, or xenoestrogens.
 Phytoestrogens have been shown to have an anti-estrogenic effect premenopausally.
 They do this by competing for hormone receptor sites.
 If they bind to the estrogen receptor sites first, they actively block xenohormones from binding.
 This occupies the receptor sites with less estrogenic phytoestrogens, which protects the receptor sites from much stronger xenohormones.